mrpremprakash/cablink/README.md

 # cablink
-This is an computer cables online shop site.
+This is an computer cables site.
-This is testing